ProAccess/place-image/README.md

 # A solution for enhanced image control

 The *image-placement.lua* Pandoc filter is intended to address some commonly encountered shortcomings when displaying images in documents created by Pandoc from markdown documents.
 Now you can specify a variety of image parameters directly within markdown images statements.
-Here are just two brief examples:
+Here are two brief examples:

 ![](./images-md/examples.png)